influxdata/influxdb-scala/README.md

 ###Typed querying

-Using the same data as above, we can also map the result to instances of a case class using the queryAs method, as follows:
+Using the same data as above, the API can also deliver the data point results as instances of a case class using the *queryAs[T]* method, as follows:

     import org.influxdb.scala.macros.Macros.Mappable
     import org.influxdb.scala.macros.Macros.Mappable._